 Breakfast and luncheon are buffet-style.
 Afternoon tea with pastries (a relic of the British influence on Egypt) is served on deck by uniformed waiters, to the accompaniment of 1920's music.
 Dinner has a different theme every evening, from the Captain's Welcome Dinner to the 1920's evening to the Nubian night, when some of our group don their new Egyptian finery.

-• November 18-29: Main Tour, including two nights in Giza, one week on the ss Karim, and two nights in downtown Cairo.
-Our farewell dinner is the night of Nov.
-28 in Cairo, allowing flights anytime on Nov.
-29 or later.
+• Nov 22-Dec 2: Main Tour, including two nights in Giza, one week on the ss Karim, and two nights in downtown Cairo.
+Our farewell dinner is the night of Dec.
+1 in Cairo, allowing flights anytime on Dec.
+2 or later.

 • December 2 - 5: Jordan Extension to Petra and Amman